- Demonstrate your organisational commitment.

 A mentally healthy organisation is one that recognises the importance of mental health and wellbeing across the organisation.
 It is not just the responsibility of Health and Safety or Occupational Health, there is an organisation-wide strategy in place.

 It takes action from the top down to set the values, ethos and culture of the organisation and make it alright to recognise the full spectrum of mental health (from good wellbeing down).
 One of the biggest factors that help decrease the chances of poor mental health becoming a difficulty is the access to a support network and the right culture helps to support people to talk about their experiences.

-For those in crisis, there is an expectation that an organisation has staff trained to assist and signpost to appropriate support services, such as qualified Mental Health First Aiders.
+For those in crisis, there is an expectation that an organisation has provided staff training at a universal, individual self-help and targeted support levels.
+There are staff trained to assist and signpost to appropriate support services, which are available to all staff, regardless of situation.